Mbed-TLS/TF-PSA-Crypto/docs/proposed/psa-conditional-inclusion-c.md

 The presence of a symbol `PSA_WANT_xxx` in the Mbed TLS configuration determines whether a feature is available through the PSA API.
 These symbols should be used in any place that requires conditional compilation based on the availability of a cryptographic mechanism through the PSA API, including:

 * In Mbed TLS test code.
-* In Mbed TLS library code using `MBEDTLS_USE_PSA_CRYPTO`, for example in TLS to determine which cipher suites to enable.
+* In Mbed TLS library code, for example in TLS to determine which cipher suites to enable.
 * In application code that provides additional features based on cryptographic capabilities, for example additional key parsing and formatting functions, or cipher suite availability for network protocols.

 #### Configuration symbol semantics